keystonejs/keystone/.changeset/warm-gifts-change.md

 '@keystone-6/core': minor
 ---

-Adds `group` function to allow grouping of fields in the Admin UI
+Adds a new `group` function for grouping fields in the Admin UI